pnp/sp-dev-fx-webparts/samples/react-save-attachments/README.md

 * Select Office context and attributes of currently selected mail
 * Requesting **Mail.Read** and **Files.ReadWrite** permission scopes for Microsoft Graph through the `webApiPermissionRequests` property in `package-solution.json`
-* Use Microsoft Graph to retrieve folders and subfolders for OneDrive
+* Use Microsoft Graph to retrieve folders and sub-folders for OneDrive
-* Use Microsoft Graph to retrieve complete mail mimestream by given ID
+* Use Microsoft Graph to retrieve complete mail `mimestream` by given `ID`
 * Use Microsoft Graph to save normal or big files (in size bigger 4MB) with different concepts

 ## Solution